funkybob/formulation/docs/tags.rst

 You can optionally pass the form you will be using, also.
 This will allow the ``field`` tag to reference fields by name, instead of instance.

+.. note:: There is a default form template, called "formulation/default.form", provided that should emulate the stock Django widgets.

 Template inheritance
 --------------------